BORDER & TRANSIT MONITORING

 The “open” border between India and Nepal is fertile ground for the trafficking of women and girls.
 Passing through this border is an informal process, and Indian and Nepalese citizens can travel from country to country without any documentation.
 This is an opportunity human traffickers recognize and exploit.

-Free for Life’s cornerstone program is border monitoring between India and Nepal.
-At our station — located in Panitanki, India — trained staff members identify warning signs and intervene to rescue victims.
+Free for Life’s cornerstone program is border & transit monitoring in India and Nepal.
+Through this program, trained staff members identify warning signs and intervene to rescue victims.
 This unique approach is highly effective within the region, and one of the most ethical forms of rescue to exist.

 Individuals Rescued in 2021